 Is there any game that you can recommend that you feel that haven’t been much focus on?

-Where are your collection in 5 years?
+Where is your collection in 5 years?

 Want to mention or advertise something?

 Eg i got a gamer blog.
-The blog is in english only for now, a norwegian one is in the works.
+The blog is in English only, for now, a Norwegian one is in the works.
 I am also working on a new website for my game collection as the old one is useless, the collection site and blog can be found here: Amigaguru.com

-There is one more thing, i am number 2 in Norway on the Playstation trophy leaderboards and around number 200 worldwide, i rarely hunt for platinums but i have a few (100 or so).
+There is one more thing, i am number 2 in Norway on the Playstation trophy leaderboards and around number 200 worldwide, i rarely hunt for platinum but i have a few (100 or so).
 I want to play new games instead of grinding for weeks for a trophy or 3.

 Some pictures of my collection below: